VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

   splitting the data store and enabling you to select from a range of storage mechanisms.

+Figure 1 might also suggest a one-to-one relationship between the write-side and the read-side.
+This is not necessarily the case.
+It can be useful to consolidate the data from multiple write-models into a single read-model if your UI needs to display consolidated data.
+The point of the read-side model is to simplify what happens on the read-side, and you may be able to simplify the implementation of your UI if the data that you need to display has already been combined.

 There are some questions that might occur to you about the practicalities of adopting architecture such as the one shown in figure 1.